dorisvickers/wordpress_TEI/README.md

 ## Installation

-1. Clone or download this repository into your WordPress plugin directory.
+1. Upload the plugin folder to /wp-content/plugins/tei-xml-display-metadata/

-2. Activate the plugin in your WordPress dashboard under **Plugins > Installed Plugins**.
+2. Activate the plugin through the WordPress Plugins screen.

-3. Create a `tei-files/` directory inside the plugin folder and upload your `.xml` TEI files there.
+3. Go to Tools → Upload TEI XML to upload your .xml files.

 ---